-Look at the work flow of SSO authentication used in google application.
+Look at the workflow of SSO authentication used in the google application.

-Following steps are the work flow of entire SSO authentication process.
-Each step number plotted in the above figure:
+The following steps are the workflow of the entire SSO authentication process.
+Each step number is plotted in the above figure:

 - The user attempts to reach a hosted Google application, such as Gmail, Start Pages, or another Google service.

 - Google generates a SAML authentication request.
 The SAML request is encoded and embedded into the URL for the partner’s SSO service.
 The RelayState parameter containing the encoded URL of the Google application that the user is trying to reach is also embedded in the SSO URL.
 This RelayState parameter is meant to be an opaque identifier that is passed back without any modification or inspection.